 Most people believe that organic crops are grown without using pesticides or fertilizers.
 However, both are needed to achieve the best results.
 The main difference is the types and/or methods used.

-Most growers revert back to the old techniques when synthetic products weren’t available.
+Most growers reverted back to the old techniques when synthetic products weren’t available.
 Combined with modern knowhow, using old growing methods can yield excellent results.

 Organic Coffee Processing